 “I know that there are many more pathways to healing than those taught in medical school.” – Dr. Flores

-Since 2010, Dr. Lander has focused his efforts on researching, teaching and implementing regenerative medicine through stem cell technology.
+Dr. Lander is the founder of the California Stem Cell Treatment Center in Rancho Mirage.
+Since 2010, he has focused his efforts on implementing, researching and teaching regenerative medicine through stem cell technology.
 He formed the international Cell Surgical Network which now has the largest research database on the treatment of multiple conditions (auto-immune, cancer, trauma, neurological, degenerative disease, and more) through the use of patients’ own fat-derived stem cells.

 “The serendipitous finding that we have stem cells just under our skin that can be safely used to mitigate human disease is one of the great discoveries of the early 21st century.”